sagieppel/-Transmute2K-Library-of-Transformations-Simulations-and-Augmentations/README.md

 #### `start_map`

-The starting image or map as a NumPy array, typically using the `uint8` data type.
+The starting image or map as a NumPy array.

 #### `end_map`

-The target image or map as a NumPy array, typically using the `uint8` data type.
+The target image or map as a NumPy array.

 #### `params`